 “Once again, this survey demonstrates the critical importance of unmarried women in securing candidate wins, from the top of the ticket to local elections.
 They are an enormous voting bloc, and it is malpractice not to target these women for persuasion and turnout,” concluded Gardner.
 “This data provides a roadmap for any candidate to secure the support of unmarried women.
 From message testing to issue concerns, this is a rich and unique set of data that is actionable.”

-Download the full press release, fact sheet and a research-backed communications toolkit for this key demographic below:
+Download the full press release, memo, findings slides, fact sheet and and a research-backed communications toolkit for this key demographic below: